thomashoullier/normal-dev/README.md

 ## Caveats
 * I only tested the generator via visual assessment of the histogram.
 * I do not know the pros and cons of using the algorithm from Leva.
+It seems it is no longer state of the art, neither for quality nor speed.
+  I might update it to something more recent sometime.

 ## Dependencies
 * `normal-dev`: None.